amperka/raspberry-kit/b-plus/README.md

 ## Page 18.
 AN INTRODUCTION TO PYTHON
 New Raspberry — new Python.
 Python2 still works, but not anywhere.
 Developers all over the world have been updating their programs to Python3 for a while.
-Un order to avoid future compability trouble, we also decided to update ourselves to P3.
+In order to avoid future compability trouble, we also decided to update ourselves to P3.
 When you enter 'python' command in console, you get:
 'Python 3
 instead of